-The proportionately high level of grants and contributions received by Weddin Shire and indeed by most small rural councils, has seen this ratio continue to remain below the benchmark.
+The proportionately high level of grants and contributions received by Council has seen this ratio continue to remain below the benchmark.

 The 'own source operating revenue ratio' measures council's fiscal flexibility and the degree to which it relies on external funding sources such as operating grants and contributions.
 The benchmark set by OLG is greater than 60 per cent.